-Want to see what work looks like when teams shift conversations and files into ?
-Watch the video to find out, then use our guide to move your next project into a dedicated channel and learn how to keep your team’s information organized in one central spot.
+Want to see what work looks like when teams shift conversations and files into Slack channels?
+Watch the video to find out, then use our guide to move your next project into a dedicated channel and learn how to keep your team’s information organised in one central spot.

 Step 1: Create a channel and add key info

 Every project should have a dedicated channel in Slack.
-Let’s say you’re working on a project that involves a number of people inside the organization.
+Let’s say that you’re working on a project that involves a number of people inside the organisation.
 You’d start by creating a new channel using the prefix

 Before you invite the rest of your team, you’ll want to equip the channel with key information.